sipa/writeups/uniform-range-extraction/README.md

 This function has an interesting property: if *x* is uniformly distributed in *[0,2<sup>B</sup>)*, then *fastrange(x,n)* (for any non-zero *n*) will be as close to uniform as *(x mod n)* is.
-The latter is often used in hash table implementations, but relatively slow on modern CPUs.
+The latter is often used in hash table implementations, but relatively slow on modern CPU's.
 As *fastrange(x,n)* is just as uniform, it's a great drop-in replacement for the modulo reduction.
 Note that it doesn't behave **identically** to that; it just has a similar distribution, and that's all we need.